 Bio

 Zoé Samudzi is a Provost’s Fellow to Faculty scholar in African American and Africana Studies at The Ohio State University.
-She holds a PhD in Medical Sociology from the University of California, San Francisco in the Department of Social and Behavioral Sciences.
-She is also a Global Blackness Research Fellow at the Johannesburg Institute for Advanced Studies at the University of Johannesburg and a fellow with African Museums and Heritage Restitution.
-She is an associate editor with Parapraxis Magazine and co-author of As Black as Resistance: Finding the Conditions for Liberation (AK Press, 2018).
+Holding a PhD in Medical Sociology from the University of California, San Francisco, she is also a Global Blackness Research Fellow at the Johannesburg Institute for Advanced Studies at the University of Johannesburg and a fellow with African Museums and Heritage Restitution Samudzi is an associate editor with Parapraxis Magazine and co-author of As Black as Resistance: Finding the Conditions for Liberation (AK Press, 2018).